 What is a circular saw?

 A circular saw is a portable saw used to make quick, straight cuts.
 It has a thin (standard 3 mm) and circular blade with cutting teeth.
-By using an adapted blade, you can cut into wood, metal, or plastic with the circular saw, whereby the depth and bevel of the cut can be infinitely adjusted.
+By using an adapted blade, you can cut into wood, metal, or plastic with the circle saw, whereby the depth and bevel of the cut can be infinitely adjusted.

 A circular saw is used for both DIY and professional tasks.
 Because of its compact shape and high cutting capacity, it is a commonly used tool on construction sites.
 Due to its affordability and versatility, the circular saw is also one of the first tools that handymen purchase for their workshop.

-Although a circular saw is a useful tool with many benefits, it is risky to use because of the fast-moving, sharp saw blade.
+Although a circle saw is a useful tool with many benefits, it is risky to use because of the fast-moving, sharp saw blade.
 Before utilizing this type of saw, you should take a few precautions.
 I’ll go into more detail about that later in this post.

 When to use a circular saw?

 While there are several ways to cut wood, such as the handsaw, table saw, jigsaw, etc., in some situations it can be a lot more convenient and faster to use a circular saw.
-Due to its compact form and portability, the circular saw can handle tasks where other types of saws have limitations.
+Due to its compact form and portability, the circle saw can handle tasks where other types of saws have limitations.

 In the list below, I want to give you a few examples of when to use a circular saw over all other types of saws.
-By selecting the right type of saw, in this case, the circular saw, you will be able to work more efficiently, which will ensure that, in addition to working easily, you will also finish the job faster.
+By selecting the right type of saw, in this case, the circle saw, you will be able to work more efficiently, which will ensure that, in addition to working easily, you will also finish the job faster.

 - When you want to shorten long pieces of wood across the grain.